stg-tud/pi4/README.md

 dune exec --context profiling -- benchmark/benchmark.exe benchmark/programs/tut_basic_safe.pi4 -t benchmark/programs/tut_basic_safe.pi4_type
 ```

 The individual optimizations can be enabled by adding `-f` for substitution inlining, `-i` for instance caching and `-n` for length caching.
+The results can be found in the `profile.log` file.